 Patterson, emerged as the center for apricot farming in the great Central Valley, although apricots are grown from Lassen County in the northern Sacramento Valley to southernmost Kern County in the San Joaquin Valley.
 Today, the region is fighting its own battles with urban encroachment and apricot orchard acreage is on the decline.

 The first stop was to the Apricot Fiesta, right in the heart of Patterson.
 I learned that Patterson has an interesting origin story.
 Originally a Mexican land grant called Rancho La Puerta, President Abraham Lincoln patented a land grant of 13,340 acres that was purchased by New York rancher and businessman, John D. Patterson in 1864.
+Those wanting to acquire ranches in the present day may want to check out the ranches for sale online.
 Patterson increased the land area significantly during his lifetime.
 After his death, Patterson’s heir Thomas W. Patterson laid out the future city in a pattern inspired by the design of Washington D.C., featuring a small downtown circle from which streets radiate outward like the spokes of a wheel.
 The surrounding land was divided into small ranches and the City of Patterson incorporated in 1919.

 Today, the Historical Society Museum occupies the original “Center Building” and the Apricot Fiesta’s music, food and amusements spread in all directions on the surrounding streets for three days.
 Apricots, the City’s famous crop, are featured around the inner circle.
 Parades, pie eating contests and the coronation of Princesses and a Little Miss and Mister Apricot make for a unique twist on a very American festival.